Danny Brannagan: 2009

-While the team suffered their first loss in the last regular season game of 2009, it would be the last time Brannagan would lose a CIS football game.
-Brannagan started seven games in 2009, en route to the Golden Gaels' 7-1 regular season finish.
-During the season, he would become only the third CIS quarterback to throw for over 10,000 yards in a career, and finished second all-time behind Michael Faulds with 10,714 yards.
+While the team suffered their first loss in the last regular season game of 2009, it was the last time Brannagan lost a CIS football game.
+Brannagan started seven games in 2009, en route to the Golden Gaels' 7–1 regular season finish.
+During the season, he became only the third CIS quarterback to throw for over 10,000 yards in a career, and finished second all-time behind Michael Faulds with 10,714 yards.
 He threw for career bests of 2,580 yards and a 62.14% completion percentage to go along with 15 touchdowns and just seven interceptions.
-In the post-season, Brannagan was named Yates Cup MVP after recording a 43-39 win over Michael Faulds and the Western Ontario Mustangs.
-He capped off his outstanding collegiate career with a 33-31 win over the Calgary Dinos in the Vanier Cup where he was again named MVP for the game.
+In the post-season, Brannagan was named Yates Cup MVP after recording a 43–39 win over Michael Faulds and the Western Ontario Mustangs.
+He capped off his outstanding collegiate career with a 33–31 win over the Calgary Dinos in the Vanier Cup where he was again named MVP for the game.

 Heading into the final week of the 2009 regular season and despite having already missed a game due to injury, Brannagan led Western quarterback Michael Faulds by 164 career passing yards, and sat just 30 yards short of the all-time CIS record of 10,455 yards which was set just one season earlier by former McGill quarterback Matt Connell.
 However, Brannagan had a mediocre Week 8, completing 25 of 45 attempts for 289 yards and no touchdowns, while Faulds threw for an impressive 550 yards against the University of Toronto.
 Brannagan subsequently finished second on the all-time list with 10,714 yards, having been surpassed by Faulds, who finished with the record of 10,811 yards.